tsunamishadow/bonusheroes/Birmingham.md

 Black cabs have a distinct shape and colour and can be hailed in the street but usually at Taxi ranks near bus and train stations.
 They can easily accommodate 5 adults but sometimes charge extra depending on length, nighttime, waiting and luggage.
 The Taxi sign on the top is illuminated when it is available.
 These are usually only worth it if you travel short distances (say less than 30 miles) with a group.

 Minicabs and UBER can be booked in advance but are usually cheaper than black cabs and are usually good for longer journeys.
 While UBER is widely available it’s one of the most expensive ways of travelling in the UK so should only be considered as a last resort.
+Both of these are cheaper than Black cabs though.

 ### Expected weather